-Algebra 2 (03) 11) 1 Credit

-Grades 10, 11, 12 40 Weeks
+Algebra 2 (0311) Grades 10, 11, 12

-Prerequisite: Designed for stude ents who successfully

-completed Algebra or are dual enrolled in APEX.
+Prerequisite: Designed for students who successfully completed Algebra or are dual enrolled in APEX.

 This course is based on the Common Core curriculum for Algebra II.
 The content of this course includes, but is not restricted to, exponential and logarithmic functions, geometric and algebraic transformations of functions, trigonometry, probability and statistics, and their applications.
 Students will be expected to take the NYS Common Core Algebra 2 Exam in June.
-Upon successful completion of this course, students are expected to enroll in Pre-Calculus with Trig.
+Upon successful completion of this course, students are expected to enroll in Geometry.

+Algebra 2A (0327) 1 Credit

+Grades 10, 11 40 Weeks

-Algebra 2A (0327)1 CreditGrades 10, 1140 WeeksPrerequisite: Designed for students who struggled in
+Prerequisite: Designed for students who struggled in

 Algebra and teacher recommendation.